-3 (9) Certain lands managed by the Grand Junc-4 tion Field Office of the Bureau of Land Manage-5 ment and Uncompaghre Field Office of the Bureau 6 of Land Management and in the Manti-LaSal Na-7 tional Forest, which comprise approximately 37,637 8 acres, as generally depicted on a map titled 9 "Sewemup Mesa Proposed Wilderness", dated No-10 vember 7, 2019, which shall be known as the 11 Sewemup Mesa Wilderness.

-12 (10) Certain lands managed by the Kremmling 13 Field Office of the Bureau of Land Management, 14 which comprise approximately 31 acres, as generally 15 depicted on a map titled "Platte River Addition Pro-16 posed Wilderness", dated July 20, 2018, and which 17 are hereby incorporated in and shall be deemed to 18 be part of the Platte River Wilderness designated by 19 Public Law 98-550.

-20 lands (11)Certain managed by the 21 Uncompanyere Field Office of the Bureau of Land 22 Management, which comprise approximately 17,587 23 generally depicted on a map titled acres, as 24 "Roubideau Proposed Wilderness", dated October 9,
+1 ness", dated October 9, 2019, which shall be known 2 as the Unaweep Wilderness.
+3 (9) Certain lands managed by the Grand Junc- 4 tion Field Office of the Bureau of Land Manage- 5 ment and Uncompaghre Field Office of the Bureau 6 of Land Management and in the Manti-LaSal Na- 7 tional Forest, which comprise approximately 37,637 8 acres, as generally depicted on a map titled 9 "Sewemup Mesa Proposed Wilderness", dated No- 10 vember 7, 2019, which shall be known as the 11 Sewemup Mesa Wilderness.
+12 (10) Certain lands managed by the Kremmling 13 Field Office of the Bureau of Land Management, 14 which comprise approximately 31 acres, as generally 15 depicted on a map titled "Platte River Addition Pro- 16 posed Wilderness", dated July 20, 2018, and which 17 are hereby incorporated in and shall be deemed to 18 be part of the Platte River Wilderness designated by 19 Public Law 98-550.
+20 (11) Certain lands managed by the 21 Uncompangre Field Office of the Bureau of Land 22 Management, which comprise approximately 17,587 23 acres, as generally depicted on a map titled 24 "Roubideau Proposed Wilderness", dated October 9,